CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 --------------------

 The corresponding data processing module is ``XGCN.data.process.process_int_graph``.
-An example of the shell script is as follows:
+An example of the data processing shell script is as follows:

 .. code:: shell